stuerp/foo_uie_playlist_tree/README.md

 vNext, 2026-xx-xx

 * New: A `Playlist` submenu will be added to the context menu that contains the standard foobar2000 context menu for a playlist.
 * New: Quick Search text box to quickly highlight a folder or playlist.
-* Improved: Evaluation of lock restrictions.
+The text box supports Auto Complete.
+* Improved: Lock restrictions are now applied more fine-grained.
+* Improved: A folder that contains at least one playlist that is locked for removal can no longer be removed.
 * Changed: Removed support for `\n`.
-The foobar2000 function $crlf() achieves the same result.
+The foobar2000 function `$crlf()` achieves the same result.

 ## Acknowledgements / Credits